tarajeanne/dnd-client/README.md

 The character sheet screen auto-populates a Dungeons and Dragons character sheet for the user, which they can then print out to use during gameplay.

+## Technology

+The Dungeons and Dragons Character Creator utilitzes React for the front-end, Express, node.js, and postgres for the back-end.
+For security, it uses JWT auth tokens and bcrypt for encrypting user data.
+Additionally, it uses Enzyme, Mocha, and Chai for testing.